 7. Lots of foreign neighbours

-If you want to be the only foreigners surrounded by locals, the Provence is not for you.
+If you want to be the only foreigner surrounded by locals, Provence is not for you.

 Where should I live in Provence, France?

 If you think life in Provence would suit you but have no idea where you might want to live, we’ve taken a look at some of the best places to be.
 Provence is super varied, so whether you’re a city slicker or a country bumpkin, you’ll find a place that works for you.

 If you want the glamour of Nice and Saint Tropez but don’t want the price tag, Toulon is ideal.